 Back in 1830, brothers Hugh and Kenneth MacAskill acquired a lease for Talisker House from the local MacLeod clan chief.
-In an attempt to create a successful family business they built a distillery at Carbost but found the going tough and by 1848 they were forced to relinquish control of the site to their lenders.
+In an attempt to create a successful business they built a distillery at Carbost but found the going tough.
+By 1848, they were forced to relinquish control of the site to their lenders.

-The decades that followed saw ownership of the distillery change hands from one to the next before it was taken on by one Roderick Kemp in 1880.
+The decades that followed saw ownership of the distillery change hands regularly before it was taken on by Roderick Kemp in 1880.
 Kemp oversaw expansion, including the construction of a pier which provided better access to ships that were so vital to the trading success of an island distillery.
-After setting the business on a solid footing, Kemp sold his shares in 1892, using the money to take ownership of the Macallan distillery on Speyside.
+After setting the business on a solid footing, Kemp sold his shares in 1892, using the money to buy The Macallan distillery on Speyside.

-As for Talisker, the distillery was almost completely destroyed when a devastating fire, started by an open valve on the spirit still, ripped through the Still house.
-It took two years to rebuild but the Talisker stills were soon flowing once again.
+Talisker was almost completely destroyed when a devastating fire, started by an open valve on the spirit still, ripped through the Still house.
+It took two years to rebuild, but the stills were soon flowing once again.

-Today, the distillery produces one of the most sought-after single malt brands in the world, treasured by blenders and connoisseurs alike for it’s bold, peppery character.
+Today, Talisker produces one of the most sought-after single malt brands in the world, treasured by blenders and connoisseurs alike for its bold, peppery character.
 A wide range of different expressions are available, with one of the more recent additions to the core range being the Talisker Storm, a No Age Statement malt that debuted in 2013, offering a younger, feistier alternative to the beloved 10 year old.

 Smell: Peat Smoke, Pepper, Vanilla and Brine with some Apple, Orange and a touch of Oak.